ResistanceVault/rc/README.md

 # RC (Rally Cross)

 First of all the RC concept is not mine, I used to play an RC game in the late 90s on my Pentium 75Mhz machine (well...
-I remember the Amiga was already collecting dust in my ceiling at that time).
+I remember the Amiga was already collecting dust in my attic at that time).
 I don't remember where I found the game...
 I just remember it was a shareware game and my friend bought the full version from the original author, Fabio Antoniazzi, then he sent back an envelope to him with 4 HD floppy disks inside.
-Well... for some strange reason I found this floppy disk on my ceiling at the end of 2022 and they were still partially working.
+Well... for some strange reason I found this floppy disk on my attic at the end of 2022 and they were still partially working.

 In the same period, Phaze 101 launched a game jam on car racing games on Twitch, additionally, he asked me to be a regular guest in his channel and talk about Amiga hardware programming.
 Since RC